Abraham Polak: Early years and education

 Polak was born in Ochakiv, a small city in the southern part of the Russian Empire.
 There is little information on his early years or his family.
-In 1923 he emigrated to Mandatory Palestine with his mother, Miriam Mindel (born Serebreni) and his elder brother, Menashe Polak.
-The family settled in the city of Haifa where Polak also attended high-school between the years 1924-1929 at the Hebrew Reali School.
+In 1923 he emigrated to Palestine with his mother, Miriam Mindel (born Serebreni) and his elder brother, Menashe Polak.
+The family settled in the city of Haifa where Polak also attended high-school between the years 1924–1929 at the Hebrew Reali School.

 In 1930 Polak moved to Jerusalem where he studied at the Hebrew University.
-Between 1930-1931 he also studied Biblical History at the École Biblique in Jerusalem.
+Between 1930 and 1931 he also studied Biblical History at the École Biblique in Jerusalem.
 Even as a student, Polak published numerous articles in the daily newspaper Davar, such as: "Israel Under the Crusaders Rule", "How the Land of Israel was Abandoned", "National Minorities in Iraq and The New Arab Literature".

-In 1934 he received his MA in "Culture of Islam" and went on to write his thesis on the subject of the History of Land Relationships in Egypt, Syria and Israel during the late Middle Ages and in Modern Times, under the guidance of Professor Leo Aryeh Mayer.
+In 1934 he received his MA in "Culture of Islam" and went on to write his thesis on the subject of the History of Land Relationships in Egypt, Syria and Palestine during the late Middle Ages and in Modern Times, under the guidance of Professor Leo Aryeh Mayer.
 He was awarded his PhD in 1936.